Who is this article for?

 - Basic: You provide your username and password to authenticate each API request.

 - Token: You obtain a temporary authentication token that is good for 30 minutes and use it to authenticate API requests.
+Token authentication is required if your organization uses two-factor authentication for local users.
+If two-factor authentication is not enabled, you have the choice to use token authentication for any API request.

 The following table describes the advantages and disadvantages of each authentication method: